pappikatla/readyplayerone/index.md

 ## Facial Scanning

+The topic of facial scanning can already be seen all around us in the real world.
+Apple unveiled the iPhone X has facial scanning unlock features, and many other companies are utilizing facial scanning as a biometric.
+The facial scanning presented here looks at real time continuous facial scanning, and reanimating those captured images on a computer.
+It turns out human faces are quite complex and therefore most forms of facial scanning approximate as opposed to storing every single features of a human face.

 Current: Facial Scanning technology currently isn’t advanced enough to be used in conjunction with VR as shown in the movie [FS1].
 This is because most VR headsets don’t have enough space to have the receptors and space necessary to store facial images [FS1].
 However in early 2018 VR headsets with eye tracking capabilities alongside with theorized emotion scanning mean this technology is commercially just around the corner [FS2].
 This technology is already causing concerns for some organization such as the ACLU which argues this technology can be used to track private individuals and some researchers agree with this sentiment that VR facial tracking allows a company to record what grabs consumers attention and other metrics in a private environment that can be used for advertising [FS2] [FS3].
 Current facial scanning technology can only capture around 40-50 unique identification points that are then used in reanimated said face in a computer [FS6].
 The FPS of reanimation of this technology in 2003 was 20fps, this number has increased with hardware and software improvements to currently be around 30fps [FS6][FS7].